SetraTheXX/gemini-cli-Help_Turk/docs/get-started/configuration.md

 variables, command-line arguments, and settings files.
 This document outlines the different configuration methods and available settings.

+## Locale selection

+Gemini CLI reads the `GEMINI_CLI_LANG` environment variable at startup to choose the locale for user-facing strings.
+Currently supported values are `en` (default) and `tr`.
+Unsupported or missing values fall back to English.

 ## Configuration layers

 Configuration is applied in the following order of precedence (lower numbers are